perriera/extras_dbo/docs/GITHUB_SSH.md

 	sudo chsh git -s $(which git-shell)

+### Alternate Case
+> **Want to add more projects?** </br>
+>	Just like in the real github.com you need to create the project on the server first.</br>

+		sh git
+		cd /srv/git
+		git init --bare (new project name).git
+		cd (new project name).git/hooks
+		cp post-update.sample post-update
+		exit
+		cd dev
+		git clone git@gitserver:/srv/git/(new project name).git

 ### Summary
 Now you have an operational GitHub server running locally on your Ubuntu box.
 This should address the issue being encountered with CPM and public URLs.